-Looking for my entry on the Fabri-Quilt Block Design blog Hop?
+Looking for my entry on the Eerie Nights Blog Hop?
 Click here.

 We all know how fast time flies by

 Crafts keep people grounded.
 Force us to step away from the computer and focus on doing something concrete - OK, so maybe not exactly concrete: who'd want a sweater made of that?

 Know a crafter?
 Then you know a passionate person.
 The urge to create washes over and can feel exhilarating, over-whelming....I LOVE that feeling!